Best Matcha in Switzerland: Why It's So Hard to Find (2026)

 The Problem with Matcha in Europe

-The short answer: "ceremonial grade" has no legal definition in Europe.
+"ceremonial grade" has no legal definition in Europe.
 There is no regulation, no certification body, no standard.
-Any brand can print the words on their label — and many do, regardless of what is actually inside the tin.
+Any brand can print the words on their label, and many do, regardless of what is actually inside the tin.

 What "Ceremonial" Actually Means in Japan